GIL-GALILEO/alma-user-integration-legacy-converter/README.md

 ## To Do

 + Add Secondary Identifiers, where available
-+ User Group, Cmapus Code and other mystery fields
++ User Group, Campus Code and other mystery fields
 + FTP Transfer of created file (Zip'd) to Alma server
 + Logging to file
 + Better exception handling for File I/O